Whole blood analysis and its role in pre-clinical drug development

 In this post we’re covering challenges and solutions on:

-• Identifying and characterizing potential toxicities in pre-clinical drug development, including human-specific immune reactions that can be hard to predict
+• Identifying and characterizing potential toxicities in preclinical drug development, including human-specific immune reactions that can be challenging to predict.

 During the past decades, there has been a revolution in the possibilities to cure or alleviate disease with modified biologics or by targeting the body’s immune system.
 While this has increased the potential to find new and more effective therapies, it also poses new challenges.
 The necessity of administering drugs by infusion instead of oral delivery can trigger unexpected infusion reactions.
 Modulation of the immune system can have unpredicted effects and vary significantly from individual to individual.
 Other challenges are associated with the lack of suitable animal models to accurately predict human immune responses.
 This is especially true for biologics of human origin and stems from the differences in immunology across species.
 These factors pose a potential dilemma when drug developers attempt to translate non-clinical studies into clinical reality.
 There are numerous examples in which animal studies could not predict severe human toxicity (2).